ietesfmec/website/README.md

 # This is the official website of IETE-SF-MEC

+### Usage without prior permission from IETE-SF-MEC team is strictly prohibited.

 ## Steps to run locally

 First, `cd` into the root directory after cloning repo.